strang3nt/Telegraft/docs/report/outline.md

 ## Purpose (technical and scientific expectations)

  - implement Raft algorithm through Akka and actors
- - observe and compare the behavior of different consensus algorhtms (namely Raft and Gossip).
+ - observe and compare the behavior of different consensus algorithms (namely Raft and Gossip).

  I expect gossip to be faster, because it supports a nosql database, tuned for reads.
- On the opposite side CockroachDB supports PostgreSQL which is a relational database, whose main purpose is space complexity.
+ On the opposite side CockroachDB supports PostgresSQL which is a relational database, whose main purpose is space complexity.
  CockroachDB was built with the main concern of being consistent across many widespread replicas.
  This difference is also what explain the different consensus algorithm.